magyarmelinda/ASIAL-forum-app/README.md

 ## Database

-You have to configure and initialize Firebase to use it.
+You need to configure and initialize Firebase to use it.

 - [Firebase Cloud Firestore](https://firebase.google.com/docs/firestore/quickstart)
-- [Firebase Storage](https://firebase.google.com/docs/storage/web/start) If you get a 403 error, please check the Firebase Storage Rules.
+- [Firebase Storage](https://firebase.google.com/docs/storage/web/start) - If you encounter a 403 error, check the Firebase Storage rules.